SetProtocol/STIPS/STIPS/STIP-002.md

 *Using template v0.1*
 ## Abstract

-Issuance modules including BasicIssuanceModule and DebtIssuanceModule revert while trying to issue SetTokens with Aave's aToken as components.
+Issuance modules revert while trying to issue SetTokens with Aave's aToken as components.

 ## Motivation